Jalisinfo/kubernetes_v1.29.9/UserCreationReadme.txt

 cat jmc3.crt | base64 -w0  <- here w0 removes the line breaks.

-9. Create role, roleBinding, clusterRole and clusterRoleBinding for the user jmc to access the kubernetes resources/objects
+9. Create role, roleBinding for the user jmc to access the kubernetes resources/objects

 *** check the filename call - jmc-grant-permission.yaml